booch-self/self-concepts/README.md

 * There must exist a clear separation of concerns between the logical and physical elements of the system.

-The primary consequences of this architectural principle are to enable run-time replaceability of agents and ontologies, to make possible the implementation of agents and ontologies in any number of programming languages, to yield relatively transparent placement on and migration of artifacts across the edge and the cloud, and to relegate the complexity of concurrency to be a systemic mechanism, not a local one to which ever artifact would have to attend.
+The primary consequences of this architectural principle are to enable run-time replaceability of agents and ontologies, to make possible the implementation of agents and ontologies in any number of programming languages, to yield relatively transparent placement on and migration of artifacts across the edge and the cloud, and to relegate the complexity of concurrency to be a systemic mechanism, not a local one to which every artifact would have to attend.

 * Assume deployment at scale across an underlying computational fabric that is unreliable and insecure.